ncatlab/nlab-content/pages/3491.md

   f : X \to Z \to Y
 $$

-with $X \to Z$ a left/right/inner anodyne cofibraiton and $Z \to Y$ accordingly a left/right/inner Kan fibration.
+with $X \to Z$ a left/right/inner anodyne cofibration and $Z \to Y$ accordingly a left/right/inner Kan fibration.